nyvyn/nyvyn.github.io/_posts/2025-08-11-disposable-software.markdown

 * Build personal tools without waiting on a roadmap
 * Prototype and share ideas quickly

 When the cost of making software nears zero, what counts as worth building expands.
-More people will try ideas, learn from them and let the rest go.
+More people will try ideas, learn from them, and let the rest go.